Chonghonlek/StatisticsAndMachineLearning/Classification/LDA,QDA,naiveBayes.md

 - LDA estimates the covariance matrix that requires ${p\choose2} = p(p+1)/2$ parameters
 - QDA requires each kth class to have its own covariance matrix and thus estimates $K * p(p+1)/2$ parameters

-Consequently this means that LDA is much less flexible classifier than QDA and has thus lower variance - that allows it to perform better with new data set.
+Consequently Less predictors means that LDA is much less flexible classifier than QDA and has thus lower variance - that allows it to perform better with new data set.

 However, if the assumption that K classes share the same covariance matrix is very off, then LDA suffers from high bias